Sidthorat/AuE8230-Autonomy-Science-and-Systems/README.md

-HI,
+Introduction:

-This is Siddharth
+I am Siddharth Thorat currently pursuing Masters in Automotive Engineering specializing in Vehicle Autonomy and Robotics at Clemson University-International Center for Automotive Research.

-repo for autonomy:science and systems.
+This repository is created for mainly for Autonomy course where i can use and improve in further problems.